TrevinoParker7/Audit-Remediation-Win-Server/README.md

-# Audit-Remediation-Win-Server for Password, Encryption, Admin.
+# Ensure-Audit-Remediation-Win-Server for Password, Encryption, Admin.